yuvrajsingh101280/30-days-js-challenge/day8/readme.md

 <br>

 1. use template literals to create a string that includes variable for a person's name and age. and log the string to the console.
-2. Create a muli-line string using template literals and log it to the cosole
+2. Create a muli-line string using template literals and log it to the console.

 <br>